shivateja-madipalli/ChessGameMovements/README.md

 * ```'-> (1,3)-> (2,3)-> (3,3)-> Hit White colored Pawn, at (4,3) '```

-The above means the White colored Queen (Uppercase Q) is moving from its current position (->) to (1,3) then to (2,3) then (3,3) and then git same colored Pawn which is located at (4,3)
+The above message means the White colored Queen (Uppercase Q) is moving from its current position (->) to (1,3) then to (2,3) then (3,3) and then git same colored Pawn which is located at (4,3)

 * ``` '-> Hit White colored Bishop, at (0,2)' ```

-The above means, the Queen had hit a white colored Bishop which is located at (0,2).
+The above message means, the Queen had hit a white colored Bishop which is located at (0,2).

 * ``` '-> Hit End' ```

-The above means, the piece hit the wall i.e., hit the boundary of the chess board.
+The above message means, the piece hit the wall i.e., hit the boundary of the chess board.

 =====